Site Settings – Members

 You can classify your users by assigning them one or multiple tags.
 In order to assign a tag to the user(s) from your Growmatik dashboard, do the following:

 1. Go to People > All Contact, select the users you want to assign a tag to and click on the Tag button.
-When you hover your mouse over the Tag button it will show you how many users are going to be affected.

 2. Click on the search input to see the available tags to select and assign to selected users.